PreranaYekkele/MediaMorph/README.md

 ## Contact

-For any inquiries or support, please contact us at [preranayekkele@gmail.com]
+For any inquiries or support, please contact at [preranayekkele@gmail.com]